 The seat can be adjusted both forward and rearward.
 Push the seat switch forward or rearward, the seat will move in the direction of the switch.
-Release the switch when you have reached the desired position.
+Release the switch when the desired position has been reached.

 Adjusting The Seat Up Or Down